Types of citizenship: grant, birth and descent

 If you were born in NZ on or after 1 January 2006:

-- you're only a citizen if at least 1 parent is a NZ citizen or permanent resident.
+- you're only a citizen if at least 1 parent is an NZ citizen or have permanent residence status.

 Your child's citizenship is registered when you register their birth.